Compassion Cultivation Training FAQs

 No, due to the participatory nature of the course only registered students may attend.

-Are Continuing Education credits (CEs) available for taking the Compassion Cultivation Training course?
+Are Continuing Education (CE) credits available for taking the Compassion Cultivation Training course?

-No, the CCT courses offered through the Center for Compassion and Altruism Research and Education (CCARE) do not offer academic credit.
+No, CCT classes offered by CCARE do not offer academic credit.

-Does taking the CCT course certify you to teach CCT?
+Does taking the CCT course certify me to teach CCT?

-No, Certified CCT Teachers have undergone a part-time professional training program and have been supervised by a Senior Teacher before becoming certified to teach the eight week protocol to others without supervision.
+No, Certified CCT Teachers have undergone a part-time professional training program and have been supervised by a Senior Teacher before becoming certified to teach the 8-week protocol to others without supervision.

 I’m signed up for the CCT course.
 Is there required or recommended reading I can do before class?

 There is no prerequisite reading required.
-Your instructor will provide you with a list of recommended reading in class.
+Your instructor will provide you with a list of recommended readings in class.

 How and when can I apply for the next CCT Teacher Certification Program?